MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/netsh/netsh-mbn.md

 Shows the profile data or lists the profiles on the system.

-If profile name is given then the content of the profile will be displayed.
+If the profile name is given, then the content of the profile will be displayed.
 Otherwise profiles will be listed for the interface.

-If interface name is given, only the specified profile on the given interface will be listed.
-Otherwise, first matched profile will be displayed.
+If the interface name is given, only the specified profile on the given interface will be listed.
+Otherwise, the first matched profile will be displayed.

 **Example**